RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 $ sudo apt-get install scrot
 ```

-After you install Scrot, this command will take a shot of the entire desktop an drop it into a file called desktop.png in your home directory.
+After you install Scrot, this command will take a shot of the entire desktop and drop it into a file called `desktop.png` in your home directory.

 ```
 $ scrot ~/desktop.png